Mickosis/lrn2play/README.md

 ***

 AGREEMENT:
-1. I am not responsible if you are banned/caught using the software
+1. I am not responsible if you are banned using the software.
-2. You may only use it on your own server and/or servers that allow botting/automated farming
+2. You may only use it on your own server and/or servers that allow botting/automated farming.
-3. You may not take credit of the software
+3. You may not take credit of the software.
+4. You will receive the software "as is" - I will not modify the source code for your specific server.
+Everything you need to start botting is here, you just need to study and modify it as you wish.

 ***

+SUPPORT FOR DEVELOPER:
+1. Please consider donating [here](https://paypal.me/xMickosis) if this bot worked and saved you from all the scammers out there.
+2. If you want me to help you in setting it up, I may do so if you donate [here](https://paypal.me/xMickosis).
+This is not mandatory as everything is already provided in this.
+There's no guarantee it will work on your server but I'll do my best to help you set it up and give it its best shot.
+I will entertain your questions depending on how much you decide to donate.
+Don't expect a code rework for 1$.
+After sending the donation, message me on [Twitter](https://twitter.com/Mickosis) with the donation information to get started.

+***

+STEPS:
 Downloads Required:

 Windows 7 - Lite preferred<br />